Troubleshooting CanaryChecksRepetitiveFailures in the Ingress operator on OpenShift 4

 • We should see that the router pods are able to resolve the request and return a valid response code from this route.
 A success here may imply that your Loadbalancer is not able to forward traffic, or that the DNS nameserver is not resolving properly at the ingress VIP A record (*.apps.yourcluster.yourdomain) to the Loadbalancer IP.

-If issue is persistent after executing above steps, please open support case with the curl outputs, dig results and up-to-date must-gather.
+NOTE: if issue is persistent after executing above steps, please open support case with the curl outputs, dig results and up-to-date must-gather.

 Root Cause

-• The Ingress operator pod tries to reach the canary pods route to verify if the network is reachable.
+The ingress operator pod tries to reach the canary pods route to verify if the network is reachable.
 When it fails it goes into a degraded state.

 Diagnostic Steps